Due Sunday 10/4 by 11:59 pm.

 Choose either of the two case-study exercises assigned so far this semester (Exercise 3 on the gas tax or Exercise 4 on sugar trade restrictions) and prepare a 1-2 page memo on the policy examined in it.

-If you haven't written this kind of memo before, it should have roughly the following structure: (1) a brief summary of the current situation and the proposed policy change; (2) a discussion of what your analysis says about the policy change (it should cover your key findings with concise explanations); and (3) an overall conclusion assessing the strengths and weakness of the policy as a way of achieving its explicit or implicit goals.
+If you haven't written this kind of memo before, it should have roughly the following structure: (1) a brief summary of the current situation and the proposed policy change; (2) a discussion of what your analysis says about the policy change (it should cover your key findings and provide concise explanations); and (3) an overall conclusion assessing the strengths and weakness of the policy as a way of achieving its explicit or implicit goals.

 The main purpose of the memo is to present all the facts as clearly as possible, NOT to express your personal opinion: it's analytical reporting, not editorial writing.
 For example, "Policy X costs more than Policy Y but delivers fewer benefits" is a factual critique and would be great in a memo.
 Similarly, "Policy X is regressive" or "Policy Y is progressive" are also factual and appropriate for a memo.
 "Policy X is bad because it is unfair to Group Z" is an opinion and should be left out, although something like "Group Z might oppose Tax X because it bears a larger burden of the tax." is OK.